Klimatbyran/klimatkollen/doc/contributing.md

 In some cases, the reviewer might make some changes to your PR themselves and commit it, if they need to get the fix in quickly.

 The reviewer might also conclude that the changes should not be made, or that there currently isn't time to review it.
-Such a scenario is unlikely but if it does happen, please be understanding and remember that the reviwer wants what's best for the project, just like you.
+Such a scenario is unlikely but if it does happen, please be understanding and remember that the reviewer wants what's best for the project, just like you.

 Klimatkollen's team has the final say on what goes into the code.